 The main thing to consider is how you will provide a unified experience between your store and your blog with design, analytics, etc. You’ll need to have a unified design and analytics tracking across the two subdomains.
-Setting these two things up take some planning, and require that you maintain really two different websites.
+Setting up these two things takes some planning, and require that you maintain two different websites.

 You can use Shopify and WordPress together, but you’ll have to make a different set of tradeoffs that could multiply your problems rather than solve them.

 The most likely scenario here is that you are primarily a publisher/site owner that uses WordPress, and you want a separate store.
 E-commerce is a supplement, not a core part of your website (e.g. a blogger selling merch).
 In this case, having Shopify on a shop.subdomain would work.
 You’d want a similar design, but it wouldn’t need to match exactly since the “store” is a separate entity.

 If you are primarily an eCommerce owner though, I don’t think using WordPress on a subdomain (e.g., blog.) warrants the extra site.
 Shopify’s blogging tools are generally fine for most any content strategy you’d plan – plus there’s a benefit for having that content on your store’s subdomain.

 The second option is to use Shopify for your product inventory, checkout, and payments without their online store option.

 Shopify has a Lite plan for $9/mo that does not include an online store but does include inventory and payments.
 It’s meant for product owners who sell products via all sorts of different channels, but need a single, online place to manage all the sales.

 With Shopify Lite, you get a little snippet of code to place on your existing website, Facebook page, Twitter profile, etc – and allow sales to checkout within that button.
 Think of it like PayPal but with inventory and order management.